apache/incubator-teaclave-sgx-sdk/Readme.md

 # License

-Baidu Rust-SGX SDK is provided under the BSD license.
+The Apache Teaclave Rust-SGX SDK is provided under the Apache license.
 Please refer to the [License file](LICENSE) for details.

 # Authors